Interana/provision_tools/aws/snapshot/README.md

 Note down the number of instances.

-5) Install the python requirements for this project (perferably using virtualenv, must be run with root privs otherwise)
+5) Install the python requirements for this project (perferably using virtualenv, must be run with root privs otherwise).
+YOU MUST use python 2.7.x or greater.
 ```
 pip install -r requirements.txt
 ```